-Premium Tips to Understand SAN Certificate for Microsoft Exchange 2007/10 Security
+Premium Tips to Understand SAN Certificate for Microsoft Exchange Servers 2007, 2010, 2013, and 2016 Security

 Many types of SSL security certificates are available to secure communications between a client and a server.
 However, the Subject Alternative Name SSL (SAN SSL) is most beneficial for those who need to secure multiple servers or domains without utilizing numerous SSL certificates.